TigerAppsOrg/TigerPath/README.md

 2. Using pipenv makes it easy to manage your dependencies.
 Use `pipenv install` to install all of the current dependencies from Pipfile.lock.

 3. The settings for production are used by default.
 If you are making changes and testing locally, you should use development settings.
 You can start a server with development settings by running `python manage.py runserver --settings=config.settings.development`.
+You also need to start the React server by running `npm start` in the folder "frontend"

 ## Development